-64Indeed, the contract term changes appear to be on the upper-end of what is feasible in a policy sense, suggesting a limited role for theories of interest-rate-driven moral hazard.
+66The contract term changes appear to be on the upper-end of what is feasible in a policy sense.

-65Coincident with our research, other researchers have examined related issues such as whether mortgagee default can be viewed as strategic or driven by negative life events.
+67Coincident with our research, other researchers have examined related issues such as whether mortgagee default can be viewed as strategic or driven by negative life events.
 For instance, Ganong and Noel (2022) find that mortgage default (in the U.S.) is more likely to be driven by negative life events, which are inferred from bank account data.